Ukraine accuses Russian officers over Malaysian airliner

 "The terrorists will not go on dancing on corpses."

 In a recording played to journalists of a conversation said to have taken place at 4.33 p.m.
-Kiev time (9:33 a.m.EDT), a rebel fighter going by the nom de guerre of 'Major' is heard telling another comrade called 'Grek' that a group of fighters had brought the airliner down.
+Kiev time (2:33 p.m.
+BST), a rebel fighter going by the nom de guerre of 'Major' is heard telling another comrade called 'Grek' that a group of fighters had brought the airliner down.

 "The plane broke up in the air, near the Petropavlovskaya mines.
 The first (casualty) has been found.
 It was a woman.
 A civilian," he says.